General terms and conditions of CCS digital_fabric GmbH and customer information

 10.5 If the customer connects the delivery item or the new goods to land, he shall, without requiring any further special explanations, also assign his claim, which he is entitled to as remuneration for the connection, in the amount of the price charged to the CCS of the delivery item.

 10.6 Until revoked, the customer is authorized to collect the claims assigned to CCS in accordance with No. 10 of these terms and conditions.
 The customer will immediately forward payments made to the assigned claims up to the amount of the secured claim to the CCS.
 If there are legitimate interests, in particular in the event of late payment, suspension of payment, opening of insolvency proceedings, protest against a bill of exchange or justified indications of overindebtedness or impending insolvency of the customer, CCS is entitled to revoke the customer’s authorization to collect.
-In addition, CCS can disclose the assignment of security after giving prior warning, observing a reasonable period of time, utilize the assigned claims and request the customer to disclose the assignment of security to the customers.
+In addition, CCS may, after prior warning and under observance of a reasonable deadline, disclose the assignment of collateral, exploit the assigned claims and demand disclosure of the assignment of collateral by the customer to the buyers.

 10.7 If a legitimate interest is substantiated, the customer must provide CCS with the information required to assert his rights against the customer and hand over the necessary documents.

-10.8 While the retention of title exists, the customer is prohibited from pledging or transferring ownership by way of security.
+10.8 While the retention of title exists, the customer is prohibited from pledging or transferring ownership by way of collateral.
 In the event of seizure, confiscation or other dispositions or interventions by third parties, the customer must notify CCS immediately.
 The resale of the delivery item or the new goods is only permitted to resellers in the ordinary course of business and only under the conditions that the equivalent value of the delivery item is paid to the customer.
-The customer also has to agree with the customer that the customer acquires ownership only with this payment.
+The customer must agree agree with the buyer that the buyer acquires ownership only with said payment.